-So let's get this straight: after its Windows 8 and tablet fiascos that may have permanently damaged the PC industry, Microsoft's response is a greedy exploitation of their monopoly; an agenda that's condescending and antagonistic towards their user base; and a mandatory-updates device that's completely under the control of a company which now views its existing customers as resources to be monetized.
+In sum: after its Windows 8 and tablet fiascos that may have permanently damaged the PC industry, Microsoft's response is a greedy exploitation of its monopoly; an agenda that's condescending and antagonistic towards its longstanding user base; and a mandatory-updates system that's completely under the control of a company which now views its existing customers as resources to be monetized.

 How about no. Public opinion probably won't hold much sway with a large, self-interested corporation that has enough money and patents to pursue bad business practices for decades.
 But isn't it time to consider the alternatives (e.g.)?

 The Windows 10 story just took an even darker turn, with Windows 10 S—a

 new version that locks out all programs not available in the

 Windows Store and approved by Microsoft, and essentially mandates use of the Edge

 browser and Bing by making them unchangeable defaults.
 The net effect forces users

 to the Store, Edge, and Bing, tools that nobody seems to want, but which promise to

 be massive points of control (and revenue) for Microsoft.